-- 1.7 There are 25 scoring zones in the arena, arranged in a 5×5 grid.
-The outer 16 are known as the "base", the inner 8 are known as the "volcano", and the most central zone is known as the "caldera".
-The volcano (and, notably, not the caldera) is elevated from the floor by $75mm \pm 5mm$. - 1.8 There are 40 tokens in the arena: 10 per team.
-These tokens are marked for the starting area with which they are associated.
-These are initially placed in 5 stacks of 2 high, along the wall to the right of the robot's starting area, as defined in section 3.3. - 1.9 A scoring zone is deemed "captured" by a team if and only if that team has the single2 most tokens "in" the zone at the end of the game. - 1.10 A token is considered to be 'in' a zone if either: - a) at least three vertices of the token are in contact with the floor area inside the zone.
-The floor area inside the zone is bounded by the edges of the raised volcano, and the inside edge of the coloured tape marking the zone. - b) the token is in contact only with other tokens which are 'in' the zone.
-In the case where several such tokens are in mutual contact (and not in contact with anything else), all those tokens are 'in' the zone. - 1.11 Captured zones in the base are worth 2 game points each.
-Captured zones on the volcano are worth 7 game points each.
-The caldera, if captured, is worth 30 game points. - 1.12 If, at the end of the game, a robot is "in" a zone3, the value of that zone and the four zones immediately adjacent in the cardinal directions are tripled.
-This effect compounds with multiple robots, meaning that it is possible for the value of a zone to be increased 81-fold in one theoretical case. - 1.13 At the end of a game, league points will be awarded as follows.
+- 1.11 If tokens of both colours are present in a scoring zone, the value of each token in that scoring zone is reduced from 3 to 1. - 1.12 There is a bonus point available for leaving the scoring zone for the first time in a game. - 1.13 At the end of a game, league points will be awarded as follows.
 The team with the most game points will be awarded 8 points towards the competition league.
 The team with the second most will be awarded 6.
 The team with the third most will be awarded 4 points, and the team with the fewest game points will be awarded 2 points.
 Teams whose robot was not entered into the round, or who were disqualified from the round, will be awarded no points. - Tied robots will be awarded the average of the points that their combined positions would be awarded.
 Thus, three robots tied for first place would receive 6 points each (since this is (8+6+4)/3). - 1.14 Once the league has completed, a knockout competition will begin.
 The positions of the teams in the league will seed the positions of teams in the knockout matches.
 The top teams from the league advance to the knockout.
 The number of teams progressing to the knockout will be announced before the start of the league matches.
 In the event of tied league positions, the team with the greatest cumulative game points in the league will go through.

 Each match in the knockout competition involves up to 4 teams.
-The teams that come 1^{st} and 2^{nd} in each knockout match will continue to the next round of the knockout.
+The teams that come 1st and 2nd in each knockout match will continue to the next round of the knockout.
 In the event of a tie in a knockout match, the team that ranked highest in the league will go through.
 If there is a tie in the final, then a rematch will be played.
 The number of league and knockout matches will be announced on the morning of the competition.